solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, any of the presented provisioning methods in the [Create a Flexible Server database] section are possible.
+While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, any of the presented provisioning methods in the [Create a Flexible Server with database] section are possible.

 ### Instructions